School of Art and Architecture

 Department of Fine Art

-Fine Art at FADA encourages dialogue between traditional and emerging genres.
+Fine Art at Kingston School of Art (our new name from September 2017) encourages dialogue between traditional and emerging genres.
 Priority is given to individual and collaborative artistic practice, the making of work, and the understanding of this within contemporary art.
 The Department provides dynamic production-based and studio programmes for students who wish to develop their professional practice within a range of innovative courses at undergraduate, taught postgraduate and research levels.
 You will study within one of the leading art and design schools in the world with some of the most extensive workshop facilities available anywhere.

 Fine Art is focused on studio-based practices, eg. sculpture, painting, printmaking, installation, video, sound, performance and photography.
 You will take part in formal and informal critical debate, are encouraged to be inventive and take risks.
 You will challenge and test your processes and outcomes, make a self-motivated enquiry into the condition, process and production of art today, and to be involved in the collective, creative endeavour of making art.
 Through our Professional Skills modules at each level you will begin to understand the best mechanisms for disseminating your own practice, hear from people working across the creative industries and learn how to align your skills to your future career ambitions.